-When preparing minutes, you want to avoid monotony and the repetition of key phrases used to describe actions or undertakings.
+Take a close look at some of your recent minutes.
+When recording meetings, you want to avoid monotony and the repetition of key phrases used to describe actions or undertakings.

 After all, few among us enjoy reading sentence after sentence monotonously stating that “The President noted …” or, “Members asked …”